AI-Riksarkivet/htrflow/docs/getting_started/installation.md

 <!-- termynal -->

 ```
-> pip install htrflow_core
+> pip install htrflow
 ---> 100%
 Installed
 ```

 === "Installation"

-    You can install `htrflow_core` with [pypi](https://pypi.org/project/htrflow_core) in a [**Python>=3.10**](https://www.python.org/) environment.
+    You can install `htrflow` with [pypi](https://pypi.org/project/htrflow) in a [**Python>=3.10**](https://www.python.org/) environment.

     !!! tip "pip install (recommended)"

         === "core"
-            The core installation of `htrflow_core` install everything you need to get you started with structuring output in your htr workflow.
+            The core installation of `htrflow` install everything you need to get you started with structuring output in your htr workflow.

             ```bash
-            pip install htrflow_core
+            pip install htrflow
             ```

         === "models"
             This installation add support för models we have implemented.

             ```bash
-            pip install "htrflow_core[models]"
+            pip install "htrflow[models]"
             ```

 === "Development"